miklevin/Pipulate.com/software.md

 big crawl, it's better to commit once per page (outer loop) rather than on the inner loop per link.

-You're welcome.
 Now let's get the missing pages:

 #### Performing a 1-Click-Depth Crawl of a Website